Cancel something you bought on hire purchase

 If the company wants to repossess your item

 The finance company should keep you up to date about their plan for repossessing your goods.
-They should also explain how delaying the repossession will affect your situation - for example, it’s likely to increase the debt you owe.
+They should also explain how delaying the repossession would affect your situation - for example, it’s likely to increase the debt you owe.

 If you feel your finance company hasn’t kept you up to date, you can complain to an ombudsman.